 What is Emotional Wellbeing?

-Also known as emotional and mental wellbeing, this pillar is all about our ability to be able to think clearly, be aware of our feelings and choose and have the personal resources and resilience to respond to challenges and know when to ask for help.
+Also known as emotional and mental wellbeing, this pillar is all about our ability to be able to think clearly, be aware of our feelings and have the personal resources and resilience to respond to challenges and know when to ask for help.
 When we have resilience, it means we can maintain our performance and wellbeing when under pressure.
 There will be times when we’re facing challenges in life or work that can get us down, but the key is understanding how to recover, learn from and move on from the challenges we face.